lpieri/Meep/README.md

 Meep is a transgender monster...
 She dreams of becoming a pink monster in the other universe.

+## Swift Student Challenge Result

+Meep is one of the 350 winners !!

+## Next Change

+Turning Meep into a macOS iOS application !

 ## Preview

 <h1 align="center">